Ensono/stacks-dotnet-cqrs-events/README.md

 All templates from this repository come as part of the [Amido.Stacks.CQRS.Events.Templates](https://www.nuget.org/packages/Amido.Stacks.CQRS.Templates/) NuGet package.
 The list of templates inside the package are as follows:

 - `stacks-cqrs-events-app`.
 The full template including source + build infrastructure.
 - `stacks-cqrs-events-webapi`.
 A template for the `api` project.
-If you need a CQRS WebAPI that can publish messages to ServiceBus, this is the template to use.
+If you need a CQRS WebAPI that can publish messages to ServiceBus or SQS, this is the template to use.
 - `stacks-asb-worker`.
 This template contains a background worker application that reads and handles messages from a ServiceBus subscription.
 - `stacks-az-func-asb-listener`.
 Template containing an Azure Function project with a single function that has a Service Bus subscription trigger.
 The function receives the message and deserializes it.
 - `stacks-az-func-aeh-listener`.
 Template containing an Azure Function project with a single function that has a Event Hub trigger.
 The function receives the message and deserializes it.